DivyaP1063/Emi-backend/api_docs/RECOVERY_HEAD_ASSIGNMENT_API_DOCUMENTATION.md

 ### Assignment Rules

+1. **Unassigned Customers Only**: Only customers assigned to recovery head but NOT assigned to any recovery person can be assigned
+2. **Bulk Assignment**: Multiple customers can be assigned to ONE recovery person in a single operation
-1. **Recovery Person Ownership**: A recovery head can only assign customers to recovery persons they created
+3. **Recovery Person Ownership**: Recovery head can only assign to recovery persons they created
-2. **Customer Eligibility**: Only customers already assigned to the recovery head can be assigned to recovery persons
+4. **Active Recovery Person**: Only active recovery persons can receive assignments
-3. **Single Assignment**: A customer can only be actively assigned to one recovery person at a time
+5. **No Duplicate Assignments**: A customer cannot be assigned to multiple recovery persons simultaneously
-4. **Status Tracking**: Assignments have ACTIVE/INACTIVE status for audit trail
+6. **Audit Trail**: All assignments are tracked with ACTIVE/INACTIVE status

+### Data Flow

+1. **Customer Assignment to Recovery Head**: Done automatically by cron job when device is locked
+2. **Customer Assignment to Recovery Person**: Done manually by recovery head via this API
-5. **Bidirectional Updates**: When assigning/unassigning, both the assignment record and recovery person's customers array are updated
+3. **Unassignment**: Marks assignment as INACTIVE and removes from recovery person's customers array

-### Data Model

-The system uses three main models:

-1. **RecoveryHeadAssignment**: Tracks all assignments with complete audit trail
-   - Recovery head information
-   - Recovery person information
-   - Customer information
-   - Assignment status (ACTIVE/INACTIVE)
-   - Timestamps (assignedAt, unassignedAt)

-2. **RecoveryPerson**: Updated to include customers array
-   - Stores customer IDs for quick access
-   - Automatically updated when assignments change

-3. **Customer**: Existing model (no changes needed)
-   - Already has assignedToRecoveryHeadId field
+4. **Reassignment**: Customer must be unassigned first, then can be assigned to another recovery person

 ---

 ## Notes

-1. **Prerequisites**: Customer must be assigned to recovery head before being assigned to recovery person
-2. **Active Status**: Only active recovery persons can receive customer assignments
-3. **Reassignment**: To reassign a customer, first unassign from current recovery person, then assign to new one
-4. **Audit Trail**: All assignments are preserved with INACTIVE status when unassigned
+1. **Bulk Operations**: The API supports assigning multiple customers at once for efficiency
+2. **Unassigned List**: Automatically excludes customers already assigned to recovery persons
+3. **Search Functionality**: Both unassigned customers and recovery persons support search
-5. **Pagination**: List endpoints support pagination for large datasets
+4. **Pagination**: All list endpoints support pagination for large datasets
-6. **Search**: Recovery persons can be searched by name or mobile number
+5. **Real-time Updates**: After assignment/unassignment, fetch the lists again to see updated data
+6. **Validation**: System validates that all customers belong to the recovery head before assignment

 ---